behnamazimi/merriam-webster-dictionary-extension/readme.md

    file you have downloaded.
 4. Enjoy! :)

+### For your information

-- Developed for personal uses in rush time
+- This extension is hastily developed for personal uses
 - My API keys are set by default, so you can test it if you wish
-- Lots of messes in the code
+- There are still lots of messes in the code
-- Not ready to be published in store yet and need more tests
+- It is not ready to be published in store yet and need more tests
-- This readme will be updated
+- This readme will be updated...